Blackfriars Bridge: History

 Although it was built of Portland stone the workmanship was very faulty.
 Between 1833 and 1840 extensive repairs were necessary, until at last it was decided to build a new bridge on the same site, which coincided with the creation of the Thames Embankment's junction with the new Queen Victoria Street and required a major reconfiguration.

-The original Blackfriars Bridge was demolished in 1860, P.A.
-Thom & Company won with the lowest tender and placed an order with Lloyds, Foster and Company for the necessary ironwork.
-Due to P.A.
-Thom's problems in finding solid foundations, Lloyds, Fosters & Company went into liquidation having lost £250,000 on the project.
-The metalwork was built by The Patent Shaft and Axletree Company, Wednesbury, following their takeover of Lloyds, Foster and Company.
+The original Blackfriars Bridge was dismantled in 1860.
+P.A.
+Thom & Company won the contract for the bridge's reconstruction, and they placed an order with Lloyds, Foster and Company for the required ironwork.
+However, P.A.
+Thom encountered difficulties in finding stable foundations for the bridge, which ultimately led to financial troubles.
+As a result, Lloyds, Foster and Company went bankrupt, suffering a loss of £250,000 on the project.
+The metalwork for the bridge was ultimately constructed by The Patent Shaft and Axletree Company, Wednesbury, following their acquisition of Lloyds, Foster and Company.

 The present bridge which on 6 November 1869 was opened by Queen Victoria is 923 ft long, consisting of five wrought iron arches built to a design by Joseph Cubitt.
 Cubitt also designed the adjacent rail bridge (now demolished) and it was a condition that the spans and piers of the two bridges be aligned.
 Like its predecessor it is owned and maintained by the Bridge House Estates, a charitable trust overseen by the City of London Corporation.
-Like London Bridge the full length and its southern end is within the City's borders and not in the adjoining borough of Southwark.
-Due to the volume of traffic over the bridge, it was widened between 1907–10, from 70 ft to its present 105 ft.
+The Blackfriars and Southwark Bridges Act 1867 put the full length and its southern end within the city's borders, in the parish of St Anne Blackfriars, and not in the adjoining borough of Southwark.
+Due to the volume of traffic over the bridge, it was widened between 1907 and 1910, from 70 ft to its present 105 ft.

-On 14 September 1909 a tram line was opened across the bridge by the Lord Mayor of London, George Wyatt Truscott.
+On 14 September 1909 a tram line was opened across the newly widened bridge by the Lord Mayor of London, George Wyatt Truscott.
 It closed on 5 July 1952.